joseprupi/randomwalk/README.tex.md

 </figure>
 {:/}

-And to have an idea on how close the paths remain to 0 we will also plot the functions  $$y=x$$  and  $$y=-x$$ .
+And to have an idea on how close the paths remain to 0 we will also plot the functions  $y=x$  and  $y=-x$ .
 Theory says that although really improvable those are possible values and would be the equivalent to have taken 10000 steps left or 10000 steps right in one of the paths.

 ```python